Skip to main content

 A different cognitive feel.
 Reading-heavy training keeps the language brain engaged.
 A session of pure pattern, rotation, and tone is mentally different · and many adults find it more restful, the way looking out a window is more restful than reading a book.

-The eight no-reading games still cover most of the cognitive map · memory, sequence, pattern, rotation, snapshot, perceptual override.
+The twenty-three no-reading games still cover most of the cognitive map · memory, sequence, pattern, rotation, snapshot, perceptual override.
 The only sub-skill that is structurally absent is verbal reasoning, which by definition needs language.
 Otherwise, a no-reading-only player can train almost everything.

-All nine no-reading games at a glance
+All twenty-three no-reading games at a glance

 Game-by-game